Timeline & Process

 Kitchen Size

-A small galley kitchen with 20 doors may finish closer to 10 days.
-A bigger kitchen with an island, pantry, and 55+ doors may take the full two weeks or slightly longer.
-More pieces means more spray time and more dry time between coats.
+A small galley kitchen takes less time than a bigger kitchen with an island, pantry, and a high door and drawer count.
+More pieces means more spray time and more dry time between coats — the schedule scales with kitchen size and scope.

 Existing Damage or Previous Paint Failure